chunqiuyiyu/bing-chat-prompt-keywords/README.md

 ## N

 `no_search`: don't search for the query.
-> I don't want to search for this #no_search
+> I don't want to search for this ;no_search

 ## Q

 `quiz`: define a quiz.
-> What is the capital of France? ;quiz
+> What is the capital of France ;quiz

 ## O
 `outline`: generate an outline for a specific content.
-> I want to write an outline for this: text or url #outline
+> I want to write an outline for this: text or url ;outline

 ## P
 `photograph`: describe a beautiful photograph of image. can be used with `draw` keyword to get better image results.